Jedidiah82/Analytics-GIS-GeoAI-Portfolio/3_GIS_Spatial_DataScience/BuildingFootprint_Demo_NCEM/README.md

 ![Project Status](https://img.shields.io/badge/Status-Planned-yellow)

-# 🏠 Building Footprint Extraction Demo — NC Emergency Management (NCEM)
+# 🏠 Automated Building Exposure Pipeline — NC Emergency Management (NCEM) Use-Case
+_A Python-based GeoAI workflow for extracting, validating, and modeling hazard exposure for critical infrastructure._

 This project outlines a planned GIS workflow for **extracting, cleaning, validating, and analyzing building footprints** for hazard exposure modeling.
 It simulates the type of spatial data engineering used by **North Carolina Emergency Management (NCEM)**, NC Floodplain Mapping, and local/state emergency response teams.